rpazyaquian/authentication-example/notes.md

 As you can see, when we create a User with a password, the password itself is not stored in the database.
 A digest of it (given some hash and salt) is stored instead.

+# Authentication

 Cool.
 So now we can make new Users, and their passwords are some level of secure.
+Now, how can we tell if someone puts in a password, and they really are that person?

+It's pretty basic.
+Once the user inputs their password, we need to compare that password to the one in the database - except that the database doesn't have the password in it...just the digest.

+Luckily, ActiveRecord models have a method that makes *authenticating* easy.
+You just have to call `authenticate` on the user object and pass in the password they supplied.
+Like so:

+  user.authenticate('password')

+Try that out in your Rails console.
+If authentication is unsuccessful, then that line will return `false`.
+If it *is* successful, then the user object will be returned.